iitml/AL/README.md

 ==
 # pyAL
 --------------
 pyAL is an python library that implements common active learning strategies.
 The project is currently developed by the members of the Machine Learning Lab at IIT: (http://ml.cs.iit.edu).

+This work is supported by NSF CAREER Award #1350337. http://nsf.gov/awardsearch/showAward?AWD_ID=1350337

 Currently supported strategies: